agodhani/sm-business-web-builder/development_documentation/phase1_agent_execution_tasks.md

 - [ ] New projects create `v1`; edit/regenerate creates `v2`, `v3`, and later version folders.
 - [ ] Raw input, manifest, artifacts, generated site code, assets, logs, and preview metadata persist to disk.
 - [ ] Project manifest tracks `activeVersion`, `latestVersion`, and per-version status.
-- [ ] `Ollama` pipeline runs through brief, page plan, story requirements, site-code generation, dependency install, and build validation.
+- [ ] `Ollama` pipeline uses one primary Qwen call for site-code generation, plus repair calls only after install/build failure.
+- [ ] Brief and generation context are built deterministically from validated form input and selected style.
 - [ ] Qwen generates standalone `Next.js` site code under `<version>/site/`.
-- [ ] Generated-site dependencies install per project.
+- [ ] Generated-site dependencies install per project with `npm`.
+- [ ] Successful generation auto-starts preview after validation.
 - [ ] Failed stage is visible when generation, install, build, or preview start fails.
+- [ ] Install/build failures are visible with logs and can trigger a limited repair attempt.
 - [ ] Failed new versions do not replace the active successful version.
 - [ ] `Edit + Regenerate` loads active version form data and creates a new version from edited input.
 - [ ] Users can keep, remove, replace, or add images during edit/regenerate.
 - [ ] Prompting allows images to be placed contextually across the site and does not force a gallery.
 - [ ] A generated-site preview can be started, stopped, and started again as a separate local process.
+- [ ] Builder app restarts do not automatically respawn generated-site previews.
 - [ ] Existing projects can be reopened and preview can be relaunched without regeneration.
 - [ ] No direct generated-code editing, multi-page output, contact-form submission, hosted deployment, in-app export, multiple model providers, or production guardrails are included.